We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Made in the USA

-All-Clad sticks proudly to its heritage, sourcing their steel from American suppliers and manufacturing its products in Canonsburg, Pennsylvania.
+All-Clad sticks proudly to its heritage, sourcing its steel from American suppliers and manufacturing its products in Canonsburg, Pennsylvania.

 All-Clad cookware comes with a limited lifetime warranty that covers defects in materials or craftsmanship.